tedneward/Azgaarnoth/Classes/Artificer/Armorer.md

 # Artificer Specialist: Armorer
 An artificer who specializes as an Armorer modifies armor to function almost like a second skin.
-The armor is enhanced to hone the artificer’s magic, unleash potent attacks, and generate a formidable defense.
+The armor is enhanced to hone the artificer's magic, unleash potent attacks, and generate a formidable defense.
 The artificer bonds with this armor, becoming one with it even as they experiment with it and refine its magical capabilities.

 ## Tools of the Trade
-By the time you adopt this specialty at 3rd level, you’re deeply familiar with employing its tools.
+By the time you adopt this specialty at 3rd level, you're deeply familiar with employing its tools.

 You gain proficiency with heavy armor.
-You also gain proficiency with smith’s tools.
-If you already have this tool proficiency, you gain proficiency with one other type of artisan’s tools of your choice.
+You also gain proficiency with smith's tools.
+If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.

 ## Armorer Spells
 You always have certain spells prepared after you reach particular levels in this class, as shown in the Armorer Spells table.
-These spells count as artificer spells for you, but they don’t count against the number of artificer spells you prepare.
+These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.

 **Armorer Spells**